andrewhessler/paint-by-algo/THOUGHTS.md

 Also some day probably a config option for blipping `Checked`.

 ### I wanna add walls
-I really want people to be able to place Walls, but I think it will make developing that feature much more exciting if Walls already work.
+I really want to be able to place Walls, but I think it will make developing that feature much more exciting if Walls already work.
 Oh, but first I should fix animation/everything structure.

 Starting with separating PlayerInput and PlayerMovement.